 Grants are money given to you for a specific purpose that you never need to pay back.
 So long as you use it the way it’s intended, it’s a pure come-up.

 The federal government offers a few grants that it’s in your best interest to research.
 If you come from a low-income family, Pell Grants can be a huge benefit to you.
-Depending on your qualifications, you can get as much as $6,095 towards your education.
+Depending on your qualifications, you can get as much as $6,495 towards your education, as of the 2021-2022 academic year.
 It won’t pay for the whole thing, but at a state school, it does take care of a pretty penny.

 The Pell Grant, as useful as it is, is distributed based on need.
 There are a few other federal grants that are based on merit as well as need.
 Anyone under a certain income threshold can receive the Pell Grant, but only those who’ve demonstrated an interest in critical areas like math, science, foreign language, technology, or engineering.
 It’s called the Academic Competitiveness Grant and it can be a huge help to students struggling to pay for college.